 Sunwuko Wave of Light Monk Speed Farming Variation

 The Sunwuko Wave of Light Monk deals with regular Rift farming decently all the way through the highest Torments, making it a viable build for the task.
-We have speed farming rankings if you want to know more about which builds are best for speed farming.
+We have solo speed GR rankings and solo speed T16 rankings if you want to know more about which builds are best for speed farming.

 Within the limited scope of regular difficulties, the necessary damage and toughness to triumph over the enemy is significantly smaller.
 Thus, your best course of action is to improve utility and speed.